stevenov/teaching-foss/README.md

 This lesson includes:

 * A reading on free and open source software that students read in-class prior to the lesson.
 It's based [on this article](https://opensource.com/resources/what-open-source).
 * The Markdown for the slides used.
+I like Hacker Slides.
 * The rough lesson plan, with timings.

 ### Tips